aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoa/useheading/_index.md

 ---
 title: FieldToa.UseHeading
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets whether to include the category heading for the entries in a table of authorities.
+description: Gets or sets whether to include the category heading for the entries in a table of authorities in C#
 type: docs
 weight: 100
 url: /net/aspose.words.fields/fieldtoa/useheading/